This post may contain affiliate links. For more information, read my disclosure policy.

-This easy homemade basil pesto sauce is the perfect from scratch recipe!
-My ultimate pesto recipe is so easy to make and adds so much flavor to so many meals.
+This homemade Basil Pesto is the perfect from scratch recipe!
+My ultimate pesto recipe is so easy to make and adds so much flavor to so many recipes.
+If food could be a perfume, I’d want this one.
+Make a batch of pesto for dinner today!

 I’ll never forget the first time I saw pesto: I was in college and hanging out at my boyfriend’s apartment.
 His roommate brought home a pesto pizza and it was the weirdest thing I’d ever seen.
 A green sauce on pizza?
 No thanks!